-The desire to respond more agile to changing business needs and the ever increasing pace in innovation has helped to form the DevOps service delivery model where the development and operations domains moved closer together.
+The desire to respond more agile to changing business needs and the ever-increasing pace in innovation has helped to form the DevOps service delivery model where the development and operations domains moved closer together.

 Architecting on AWS: the options continuum

-As with any good IT problem there is more than one solution to the problem.
-Naturally those options are kind of on opposing ends of a scale.
+As with any good IT problem, there is more than one solution to the problem.
+Naturally, those options are kind of on opposing ends of a scale.
 Your task is to weigh off the advantages and disadvantages of each option to find the optimal solution for your needs.

 The user data instructions can either contain Microsoft script commands and PowerShell scripts on Windows or Shell Script and cloud-init directives on Linux based AMIs.
 The actual types of actions performed are only limited by your imagination and the total size limit of 16 kilobyte (a minor but important detail).

 Instead of configuring your instances dynamically at launch time, you can also create your own version of an Amazon Machine Image.
 Just launch a new instance, ensure that all your ‘static’ applications and settings have been applied, to finally create a new image from that instance.
-This is done in the AWS console using the Create Image option from the instance Actions menu or using the create-image command from the Command Line Interface.
+This is done in the AWS console using the Create Image option from the Instance Actions menu or using the create-image command from the Command Line Interface.

-Your decision of to decide for a dynamic configuration or master image approach depends on your individual use case.
+Your decision to decide for a dynamic configuration or master image approach depends on your individual use case.
 Each of the options does have its advantages and disadvantages that you need to understand and assess against each other in order to find the best solution for your scenario.

 One advantage of using pre-baked AMIs is the reduced time to get a new instance from ‘launch’ to ‘ready’.
 With all components pre-configured and applications installed, you just need to wait for the instance to launch.